+The above animation shows the difference between Log and HyperLog displays.
 If the display axes are converted to a HyperLog scale, we can see the symmetry of the error distributions and the data appear perfectly compensated.
-Also, the data are no longer piled on the axes.
+When the display axes are just logarithmic, the data appear to be under-compensated.
+Also, note that the data are no longer piled up on the axes with the HyperLog axes.